-Over 100 maps from the 1830's to the 1960's have just been added to the Perkins Archives digital map collection.
+Over 100 maps from the 1830’s to the 1960’s have just been added to the Perkins Archives digital map collection on Flickr.
 They showcase an array of materials and approaches used to teach geography to students with visual impairments.
 These maps include physical and political maps of countries and the world in addition to building grounds, city streets and floor plans.
 The collection features atlases, models and single maps.
 Materials used include metal, wood and paper.

 Some of the maps were created for use by the blind, some are adapted for use, and others are commercial products that contain topographic and embossed elements that are meaningful to users with visual impairments.

 Examples of tactile maps designed to instruct children with visual impairments can be found in the earliest embossed books produced at Perkins.
 A sample page from the Atlas of the United States printed in 1837, featured below, is just such an example.
 Showing Louisiana, Mississippi, Alabama and modern day Texas labeled “Part of Mexico,” this map relies on embossed topographical features and raised roman type.
 Because it was printed at Perkins, the raised type used was Boston Line Type.

 Examples of a tactile maps modified for use by the blind take many forms often showcasing a range of creativity and ingenuity.
 The example provided below is of a map of Boston that has been mounted onto a thick board, cut out, and glued onto a green colored board.
 Streets, wharves, and some landmarks stand above the background.
 The map was created by Stephen Preston Ruggles circa 1830.